-Figure 4 displays topological clustering performance as a function of λ for the strongest (r = 0.9) and weakest (r = 0.6) degree of modularity.
-The performance is not very sensitive to the value of λ .
-When the within-module connection probability is small (r = 0.6), increasing the weight of the topological distance by increasing λ results in the best performance.
+Figure 4 displays topological clustering performance as a function of $\lambda$ for the strongest (r=0.9) and weakest (r=0.6) degree of modularity.
+The performance is not very sensitive to the value of $\lambda$ .
+When the within-module connection probability is small (r=0.6), increasing the weight of the topological distance by increasing $\lambda$ results in the best performance.
 We hypothesize that in this case the relatively strong random nature of the edge weights introduces noise into the geometric term that

-Figure 5: Representative data from a single subject (subject ID R376).
-For this subject there are 36 measured networks in each of three conditions: wake, sedated, and unresponsive states for a total of 108 measured networks. (a) Sample mean networks during wake, sedated and unresponsive states of the subject computed using ground truth labels. (b) Betti plots based on ground truth labels.
-Each thick line represents a topological centroid of each state.
+Figure 5: Representative data from a single subject (ID R376).
+For this subject there are 36 measured networks in each of three conditions: wake, sedated, and unresponsive states for a total of 108 networks. (a) Sample mean networks during wake, sedated and unresponsive states of the subject computed using ground truth labels. (b) Betti plots based on ground truth labels.
+Thick lines represent topological centroids.
 Shaded areas around the centroids represent standard deviation.

-hinders performance as λ decreases.
-Conversely, the topological distance appears less sensitive to this particular edge weight noise, resulting in the best performance when $\lambda = 1$.
+hinders performance as $\lambda$ decreases.
+Conversely, the topological distance appears less sensitive to this particular edge weight noise, resulting in the best performance when $\lambda = 1$ .